cse247-su20/247LabExtension/HashLab/README.md

 ## Train Stops

 Baljeet is a busy bear who frequently attends hackathons, and he normally uses trains to get from city to city.
 The train tracks only go one way, which are specified to Baljeet.
+Assume these tracks don't create a cycle (i.e. a --> b --> c --> a).

 Can you help Baljeet determine if it's possible to get to his next destination given his current location?
 Yes, just a boolean.